BestTimesToVisit.com Logo

 transport

-Navigating Naples can be chaotic, so get familiar with the ANM (Azienda Napoletana Mobilità) app for buses and trams, and the Trenitalia app for regional trains.
-Consider a daily or weekly transport pass if you plan on using public transit frequently, as single tickets can add up quickly.
+For navigating Naples, the ANM (Azienda Napoletana Mobilità) app is your best friend for buses and metro lines.
+Consider purchasing a daily or weekly transport pass if you plan on using public transport frequently, as single tickets can add up quickly.

 culture